 Inclusion is for everyone.

-When we remind ourselves consistently that inclusion is for everyone – it can really help shape the way we deliver services in inclusive settings.
+When we remind ourselves consistently that inclusion is for everyone – and we focus on actual inclusion – it can really help shape the way we deliver services in inclusive settings.

 Can a 1:1 aide support a student in a small, mixed ability group?
 Sure!